Introducing the Physiological Newborn Jaundice Course

 What will you learn in this Newborn Jaundice Course?

-Here, I am bringing forward the latest research to create holistic jaundice-support protocols that account for what we now know about how circadian and quantum biology affect the processes underlying physiological jaundice of the newborn.
+Here, I am bringing forward the latest research to create holistic jaundice-support protocols based on how circadian biology affects the processes underlying physiological jaundice of the newborn.

 This evidence-based paradigm aims to take a middle path between the two extremes of thinking about newborn jaundice.